 Rapid Testing and Vaccination

-- Rapid Testing or vaccination attestation also applies to non-UCalgary visitors to campus including classroom and production guests as well as patrons attending SCPA events.
-We are currently developing guidelines for visitors to campus and/or off-campus UCalgary activities, and will update this information shortly.
-Stay tuned.
+Rapid Testing or vaccination attestation also applies to non-UCalgary visitors to campus, including classroom and production guests as well as patrons attending SCPA events.
+Full information about UCalgary’s “Visitors to Campus” protocols can be found here.

 Space and Equipment Cleaning